comp-imaging-sci/hallucinations-tomo-recon/README.md

 cd UNET
 ```

 2. Set the GPU device number in the script `models/unet/test_unet.py`.
-For example, to run the code on `device:0`, set the environment variable `CUDA_VISIBLE_DEVICES=0`:
+For example, to run the code on `device:0`, set the environment variable `CUDA_VISIBLE_DEVICES=0` in line 31:
 ```
 os.environ["CUDA_VISIBLE_DEVICES"]="0"
 ```